jameholme/rEIPer/README.md

 * Collect every EIP the EC2 instance sees
 * Create a loop to do this en masse
 * Create a way to do this in every region (from a single script?)
-* Come up with a way to analyze the data
+* Come up with a way to analyze the data in a meaningful way